 - Patho physiological basis of diseases

-- Vaccines preventable diseases and Non vaccines preventable diseases
+- Vaccines preventable diseases and Non-vaccines preventable diseases

 - Vitamin deficiency diseases

-Paediatrics including the following
+(b) Paediatrics including the following

-- Common childhood emergencies,
+- Common childhood emergencies

-- Normal developmental milestones,
+- Normal developmental milestones

-- Accidents and poisonings in children,
+- Accidents and poisonings in children

-- Birth defects and counseling including autism,
+- Birth defects and counselling including autism

-- Immunization in children,
+- Immunization in children

 - National programmes related to child health.

-UPSC CMS Syllabus 2018 for Paper 2
+Syllabus for paper 2

 - Urological Surgery